alphagov/govuk-developer-docs/source/manual/govuk-sitemap.html.md

 The cronjob runs the [sitemap:generate_and_upload rake task](https://github.com/alphagov/search-api/blob/5636600a1dcb1517d30fe22334792b1e96537f6f/lib/tasks/sitemap.rake#L6) in search-api.
 This [enumerates over all documents in Search API](https://github.com/alphagov/search-api/blob/164b8ef982a7e360a05090676a158f05488365ce/lib/sitemap/generator.rb#L72) and [generates a sitemap](https://github.com/alphagov/search-api/blob/164b8ef982a7e360a05090676a158f05488365ce/lib/sitemap/generator.rb#L40-L41) matching the format specified in https://www.sitemaps.org/protocol.html.
 This job also [creates the sitemap index](https://github.com/alphagov/search-api/blob/164b8ef982a7e360a05090676a158f05488365ce/lib/sitemap/generator.rb#L32-L38).

+The sitemap generator is [configured](https://github.com/alphagov/search-api/blob/164b8ef982a7e360a05090676a158f05488365ce/lib/sitemap/generator.rb#L154-L156) to search for documents across all of [Search API's indexes](#indexes).

 ## How content gets into Search API

 The preferred pattern is for content to be published via Publishing API.